 The oldest masonry fort in the continental United States is Castillo de San Marcos, protecting the town of St. Augustine, Florida, on the western shore of Matanzas Bay.
 In 1672, 107 years after the foundation of the city (when Florida was part of the Spanish Empire), the Castillo was built by the Spanish.

 After an assault by the English in 1668 that demolished much of St. Augustine and weakened the original wooden fort, the fort’s creation was authorized.
-The heart of the present fortress was finished in 1695, but over the years, it would undergo several modifications and upgrades.
-St. Augustine became the capital of British East Florida when Britain took possession of Florida in 1763.
+The heart of the present fortress was finished in 1695, but over the years, it would undergo several modifications and upgrades and St. Augustine became the capital of British East Florida when Britain took possession of Florida in 1763.
 The fort was then dubbed Fort St. Mark until the Peace of Paris in 1783, when Florida was passed back to Spain, and the official title of the fort was returned.

 The Adams-Onís Treaty then ceded Florida to the United States in 1821, and the fort was declared a United States Army base.
 The fort was designated a National Monument in 1924 and was decommissioned in 1933 after 251 years of continuous military occupancy.
 The 20.48-acre (8.29 ha) site was eventually handed over to the National Park Service of the United States, under whose control it remains today.